 Behind the town you can see the impressive Lycian Rock tombs carved into the rock face.
 You can view these from afar or take the 200 steps to take a closer look.

-There are so many stunning locations to choose from, great for swimming, good service, good food, etc Sarsala happens to be the one that we have recent photos of.
+There are so many stunning locations to choose from, great for swimming, good service, good food, etc Sarsala happens to be just another one of our favourites.

 Ramazan and his staff await you at their newly built dock with lazy lines.
 They have recently refurbished the restaurant with a larger interior space for early and late season visitors, a very spacious terrace for the summer season, a bar and new toilet & shower facilities.